 The open elective is offered in semester 7.
 Each program should specify the courses (maximum 5) they would like to offer as electives for other programs.
-The courses listed below are offered by the Department of ELECTRONICS AND COMMUNICATION ENGINEERING for students of other undergraduate branches .
+The courses listed below are offered by the Department of INFORMATION TECHNOLOGY for students of other undergraduate branches under University of Kerala.